kkeroo/ikeai-api/README.md

 API uses Stable Diffusion to generate stunning images.
 Stable Diffusion model is not run on your machine instead it is outsourced to the [Novita.ai API](https://novita.ai).
 In order to run the backend service you need Novita.ai API KEY.
 Please paste the API KEY in the .env file.
 Sample env file (called *.sample_env*) is present in the repository.
 Copy this file and rename it to .env.
 To generate even better results *[Segment-Anything Model](https://segment-anything.com)* is added to segment any object in the area.
 You will need to download pre-trained SAM model weights (more on that in Installation section)

 ### Instalation
-Since the frontend is built using FastAPI you need python and pip installed on your machine.
+Since the backend is built using FastAPI you need python and pip installed on your machine.
 PyTorch and Torchvision packages are included in *requirements.txt* file.
 1. Clone the repository
 2. Move to the project's root folder
 3. (*OPTIONAL*) Create virtual environment `python3 -m venv venv`